foundersandcoders/coursebook/src/course/application/number-functions.md

 // Outputs to the console: 32;
 ```

+## Add and multiply

-:two: Write a function that accepts four arguments, each will be a number.
+Write a function that accepts four arguments, each will be a number.
 The function should add the first two numbers together; add the third and fourth numbers; and return the result of multiplying both sums together.

 Examples: